How Are You In Thai: 3 Helpful Ways To Say

 A: Chǎn sabaay dii khâ khɔ̀ɔpkhun khâ (ฉันสบายดีค่ะ ขอบคุณค่ะ) – I am good.
 Thank you.

 Not too tricky, right?
-Once you learn the phrase how are you In Thai, you should be able to remember the different answers as they all take elements from the initial question.
+Once you learn the phrase ‘how are you’ In Thai, you should be able to remember the different answers, as they all take elements from the initial question.

 See How Your Loved Ones Are Doing

 More than just a greeting, the ability to ask ‘how are you’ in Thai helps to show that you care about others.
-Whether or not you are prepared for the answer is another question.
+Whether you are prepared for the answer is another question.
+Try it out the next time you are meeting with one of your Thai friends, and see how things are going with them.

 Leave a Reply